 The evolution of production systems in the automotive industry is well documented.
 Every practitioner and observer is familiar with the origins and rise of mass production and Fordism, the subsequent development of lean production (or Toyota Production System), and the spread and implementation of lean production by US and European automakers.
-One of the pertinent issues relating to modularity and outsourcing is the question of how the trends relate to these modes of production and, specifically, the widely observed shift from mass towards lean production.
-In particular, the fact that anecdotally (and supported by the findings of the IMVP Japanese research team) the Japanese OEMs appear to be reluctant to embrace outsourced modules might suggest that modularity is a development that may be a separate, tangential or even opposite to lean production.
+One of the pertinent issues relating to modularity and outsourcing is the question of how the trends relate to these modes of production.
+In particular, the fact that anecdotally (and supported by the findings of the IMVP Japanese research team) the Japanese OEMs appear to be reluctant to embrace outsourced modules might suggest that modularity is a development that may be a separate, tangential or even opposite phenomenon to lean production.